-Field Description 12 Commodity Code (STCC-HAZMAT) (7-digit numeric) The Standard Transportation Commodity Code (STCC) identifies the product designation for the commodity being transported.
+12 Commodity Code (STCC-HAZMAT) (7-digit numeric)

+The Standard Transportation Commodity Code (STCC) identifies the product designation for the commodity being transported.
 For hazardous materials only, the 49 series HAZMAT Code is used in lieu of the regular STCC.
 STCC 48 (hazardous waste) is part of the regular STCC code.
-The 50 series STCC is used for bulk commodities transported in box cars 1 .
-13 Billed Weight (CWT) (9-digit numeric) The total billed weight (in hundredweight) is the weight of the commodity being transported 1 .
+The 50 series STCC is used for bulk commodities transported in box cars1.

+Field Description 13 Billed Weight (CWT) (9-digit numeric) The total billed weight (in hundredweight) is the weight of the commodity being transported 1 .
 14 Actual Weight of Lading (CWT) (9-digit numeric) The total actual weight of lading (in hundredweight), if provided, is recorded for the commodity being transported 1 .
 15 Freight Revenue (\$) (9-digit numeric) The total freight line-haul revenue, from origin to destination, is shown in dollars 1 .
 16 Transit Charges (\$) (9-digit numeric) Transit charges, where applicable, shown in dollars 1 .
 17 Miscellaneous Charges (\$) (9-digit numeric) The total of all miscellaneous charges, excluding transit and freight revenue charges, shown in dollars 1 .
 18 Interstate/Intrastate Code (inferred) (1-digit numeric) Normally, an Intrastate routing is inferred if the origin and destination states are the same.
 However, an Interstate routing is inferred for routings where the origin and destination stations are within a state but the customary routing exits and re-enters the state.
 Interstate movements should also include import, export, ex-lake and lake cargo movements.
-(1) Interstate (1) Interstate (2) Intrastate (9) Unknown 1

-Field Description 19 Transit Code (1-digit numeric) (0)Not a transit movement (1) Transit - indicates that the shipment is the outbound movement from a transit point, where some service has been performed, to the destination point (which can be another transit point).
-(9) Unknown1 20 All Rail/Intermodal Code (1-digit numeric) (1) All Rail (2) Intermodal - a continuous movement involving at least one railroad and another mode.
-Unknown1 (9) 21 Type of Move (inferred) (1-digit numeric) (0)Neither import nor export Imported commodity (1) (2) Exported commodity (3) Commodity imported and exported, e.g., land bridge traffic Unknown1 (9) 22 Type of Move Via Water (inferred) (1-digit numeric) (0)Not a water movement (1) Ex-Lake (from Great Lakes to reporting railroad) Lake Cargo (Rail to Great Lakes) (2) Intercoastal - a continuous movement by U.S. rail which is part of an (3) Atlantic Ocean (or Gulf) and Pacific Ocean movement, in either direction.
+(1) Interstate (2) Intrastate (9) Unknown1 19 Transit Code (1-digit numeric) (0) Not a transit movement (1) Transit - indicates that the shipment is the outbound movement from a transit point, where some service has been performed, to the destination point (which can be another transit point).
+(9) Unknown 1

+Field Description 20 All Rail/Intermodal Code (1-digit numeric) (1) All Rail (2) Intermodal - a continuous movement involving at least one railroad and another mode.
+(9) Unknown 1 21 Type of Move (inferred) (1-digit numeric) (0) Neither import nor export (1) Imported commodity (2) Exported commodity (3) Commodity imported and exported, e.g., land bridge traffic (9) Unknown 1 22 Type of Move Via Water (inferred) (1-digit numeric) (0) Not a water movement (1) Ex-Lake (from Great Lakes to reporting railroad) (2) Lake Cargo (Rail to Great Lakes) (3) Intercoastal - a continuous movement by U.S. rail which is part of an Atlantic Ocean (or Gulf) and Pacific Ocean movement, in either direction.
 (4) Coastwise - a continuous movement involving rail at either end of a coastwise movement between ports on the East Coast (including Gulf) or between ports on the West Coast.
 (5) Inland Waterways - a rail movement in combination with a barge movement on rivers and canals (other than the Great Lakes) that is not considered a part of the rail movement, e.g., rail car ferry.
-(9) Unknown1 23 Substituted Truck-for-Rail Service (1-digit numeric) (0)Not substituted truck-for-rail service Study movement involves substituted truck-for-rail service (for example, a (1) rail carrier may be authorized by the STB to institute truck for rail service when rail service is abandoned or a track is closed for various reasons).
-(9) Unknown1
+(9) Unknown 1 23 Substituted Truck-for-Rail Service (1-digit numeric) (0) Not substituted truck-for-rail service (1) Study movement involves substituted truck-for-rail service (for example, a rail carrier may be authorized by the STB to institute truck for rail service when rail service is abandoned or a track is closed for various reasons).
+(9) Unknown 1 24 Shortline Miles (4-digit numeric) Shortline miles comprise the shortest rail route over which carload traffic can be moved without transfer of lading.
+For a complete explanation, see Docket No. 28300 6 .